vyspace/nbatis/README.md

 ```

->Each item in the table corresponds to each property of the pojo class, all of which are public and default value is a object.
+ - Each item in the table corresponds to each property of the pojo class, all of which are public and default value is a object.
 The object have several properties.
+These properties help us complete the SQL statement.

 ```javascript